 When creating a WordPress.com blog, by default, your blog address will end with "wordpress.com."

 For example, if I were to create a blog on WordPress.com, my blog address would look like this "beautifuldawndesigns.wordpress.com."

-If you want a free and simple way to get started blogging, WordPress.com may be a good choice for you.
+If you have no plans of monetizing your blog and want a free and simple way to get started blogging, WordPress.com may be a good choice for you.

-Due to its limitations, I never recommend signing up for a WordPress.com blog.
+Due to its limitations, and the cost that comes with upgrading to a Business plan, I never recommend signing up for a WordPress.com blog.